Salable/node-sdk/README.md

+> [!CAUTION]
+> This SDK was made for Legacy Salable and isn't compatible with the latest version of the software.

 # Salable SDK for JavaScript

 The Salable SDK enables you to easily interact with the Salable ecosystem, accessing the Salable API, and other toolkit methods.